Want better Missouri squirrel hunting? Let your woods grow to maturity

 Wild fire.
 Uncontrolled burning destroys ground cover and food-producing shrubs, as well as slows regeneration of timber stands.
 Fire scars on trees develop into butt cavities, which are not suitable for squirrel dens.

 Improve solid stands of even-aged timber by cutting an occasional tree or group of trees to open up the canopy.
-This promotes tree crown growth, and nut production and improves seedling growth.
+This promotes tree crown growth, increases nut production, and improves seedling growth.
 This encourages different kinds of trees and promotes the growth of uneven-aged stands, insuring a more dependable food supply and natural den development.

-Give these trees room to grow: mulberry, wild cherry, elm, maples, hickories, oaks, pecan, walnutand ash are food producers for squirrels.
-Sycamores, cottonwoods, and hackberries develop den cavities more rapidly than many of the commercial hardwoods..
+Sycamores, cottonwoods, and hackberries develop den cavities more rapidly than many of the commercial hardwoods.

-Build nest boxes: Young woods with few natural cavities can be enhanced for squirrels with nest boxes made from lumber, old tires, sawmill slabs, or sections of hollow log.
-Squirrels should have 4 or more nest cavities per acre.
+Young woods with few natural cavities can be enhanced for squirrels with nest boxes made from lumber, old tires, sawmill slabs, or sections of hollow log.
+Squirrels should have four or more nest cavities per acre.
 Several other species of wildlife will benefit from these nest structures as well.

 Leave nut-producing trees in the fencerows and odd corners where possible.
 Trees and shrubs growing in the open with less competition are thriftier and yield more food than those in forests.
-Grape, sumac, hazel, brambles and other shrubs (browse our field guide for more info) furnish ground cover and food.
-These also provide protection for squirrels using fencerows as travel lanes.
+Plant the following shrubs for ground cover, food, and protection for squirrels using fencerows as travel lanes:

 Contact your private land conservationist for more help improving your rural acreage or farm for squirrels.